 Main Campus (CB 3.16)

-Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMA Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Booking your Place!